kislaykishore/mssqlpgbridge/README.md

 ## Building

-* Run `./gradlew clean build` to compile the project, generate the jar, and run tests
+* Run `./gradlew clean build -x signArchives` to compile the project, generate the jar, and run tests

 ## Usage